andreabradpitto/Experimental-robotics-laboratory/assignment3/README.md

 - `black/x`: parameter used to specify the x coordinate of the black ball, once discovered
 - `black/y`: parameter used to specify the y coordinate of the black ball, once discovered

-All of these, as already pointed out, can be adjusted before runtime.<br/>
+All of these, as already pointed out, can be adjusted before runtime.
+Please notice that, as a general rule I applied, the value 100 for any of the above parameters always represents missing data or an undefined/default value for that specific parameter.<br/>
-Finally, here is the list of all the files and folders featured in this package:
+Finally, here is the list of all the files and folders featured in this package (up to depth level 2, in order to skip [Doxygen](https://www.doxygen.nl/index.html) resources):

 <div align="center">
   <img src="https://github.com/andreabradpitto/Experimental-robotics-laboratory/blob/main/assignment2/images/tree.png">